 Primary Care Doctors Specialize in You

-Your Munson Healthcare pediatrician, family doctor, or internist may also be called your primary care provider.
+Your Munson Healthcare pediatrician, family doctor, physician or internist may also be called your primary care provider or care physician.

 - Pediatricians treat newborns and children up to age 21 to help them stay healthy physically, mentally, and socially.